Anuhyapeddi/Django/README.md

 * _init_.py - Tells python treat this directory as a python package.
 * asgi.py  and wsgi.py - These are special configuration files that we don't need to deal with, but these files helps django to communicate with the server
-* settings.py - used to install different django application, install pulgins, chaging middleware, chaging database engine, and also deploy in the server using secret_key
+* settings.py - used to install different django application, install pulgins, changing middleware, changing database engine, and also deploy in the server using secret_key
 * urls.py - used to configure different urls routes that can direct to different django applications.
 * manage.py - act like a command line tool, it allows us to run special commands like make database migrations and run python server.
 * admin.py - register database models to view them on admin panel.